Everyone Deserves to See a Doctor When They Need To

 What Can You Do?

 Now is the time to let your representatives know that you believe that everyone deserves access to healthcare.
 When everyone can see a doctor or get preventative care we have a stronger economy, healthier communities and stable families.
-SIGN THIS PETITION to our NC Congressional leaders Senator Thom Tillis, Senator Richard Burr, Representative Patrick McHenry and Representative Mark Meadows and let them know that you believe that everyone has the right to have access to affordable healthcare.
+Let your NC Congressional leaders Senator Thom Tillis, Senator Richard Burr, Representative Patrick McHenry and Representative Mark Meadows know that you believe that everyone has the right to have access to affordable healthcare.

 Let’s make the holidays a time when every family can celebrate being together, free from the worry of how to get the healthcare they need.
 Because everyone deserves to see a doctor when they need to.